mendix/docs/content/releasenotes/studio-pro/lts-mts.md

 ### 4.3 Support with Patch Releases

-A monthly release receives no patches.
-Bugs found in a monthly release will only be fixed rolling forward to the next minor version.
+A monthly release only receives patches for critical/security issues if they can be released earlier and faster than the next minor version release.
+Otherwise, bugs found in a monthly release will only be fixed rolling forward to the next minor version.

+For example, if you are using version 9.1 after 9.2 has been released and you find a critical issue in 9.1, that fix will only be released in the next monthly release, which would be 9.3.

 If a bug is found in a monthly-release version for an older major version, it will only be fixed as a patch on the existing LTS (for example, a bug found in [8.16](8.16#8160) will only be fixed for a patch release on the LTS version [8.18](8.18)).